Necessary and Sufficient Conditions for Difference Flatness: Necessary and Sufficient Conditions

-Before we can prove Theorem \ref{thm:necessary_and_sufficient_conditions}, we have to establish some further properties of the sequences (\ref{eq:chain_D}) and (\ref{eq:chain_Delta}).
+Before we prove Theorem \ref{thm:necessary_and_sufficient_conditions}, we establish some further properties of the sequences (\ref{eq:chain_D}) and (\ref{eq:chain_Delta}).
 The basic idea of the proof, however, is to use the distributions (\ref{eq:chain_D}) and (\ref{eq:chain_Delta}) for a stepwise decomposition of the system (\ref{eq:sys}) into subsystems and endogenous dynamic feedbacks exactly like in \cite{KolarSchoberlDiwold:2019}.
-In the case $\dim(\Delta_{\bar{k}})=n$, we can decompose the system until only the trivial system is left, which proves that the system is flat.
-Otherwise, we will encounter a subsystem which allows no further decomposition.
-However, since a flat discrete-time system always allows a decomposition, in the latter case the system cannot be flat.
+In the case $\dim(\Delta_{\bar{k}})=n$, the system can be decomposed until only the trivial system is left, which proves that the system is flat.
+In the case $\dim(\Delta_{\bar{k}})<n$, in contrast, there occurs a subsystem which allows no further decomposition.
+This is, however, a contradiction to the necessary condition for flatness derived in \cite{KolarSchoberlDiwold:2019}.

 First, it is important to note that the nested sequence of involutive distributions (\ref{eq:chain_Delta}) on $\mathcal{X}^{+}$ can be straightened out by a state transformation

 with $\dim(\bar{x}_{k})=\rho_{k}$, $k=1,\ldots,\bar{k}$ such that